Dr Sally Zacharias

 Dr Dely Elliot PhD student Idris Hamed Nasser Al Adawi.
 Investigating Omani EFL teachers' beliefs and practices of intercultural competence (IC): A qualitative enquiry within two higher education institutions in Oman

 Professor Louise Haywood PhD student Jingwei Song: Teachers' practices and understandings of formative assessment: A case study in Shenzhen, China.

 I teach on and convene the following modules on the MSc and MEd TESOL programmes:

 Language Proficiency, Assessment and Feedback (2nd semester option) (convenor)

 I teach the EAL/literacy component of ITE/PGDE programmes within the School

-Committee member (secretary) of LKALE (Linguistics and knowledge About Language) SIG of British Association of Applied Linguistics.
+I am convenor LKALE (Linguistics and Knowledge About Language) Special Interest Group of British Association of Applied Linguistics.

 I am membership secretary of NALDIC (National Association of Language Diversity Across the Curriculum).

 Member of BAAL, NALDIC, PALA.
 RaAM, IATEFL, UKLA and BALEAP.

 Prizes and Awards